mostlyserious/riak-js/README.md

 ### Changelog

+#### 1.0.1

+  - Remove useless console.log
+  - Attach response headers to error, enabling for example tombstone detection on 404.
+  - Allow user to override the riak port with HTTP_PORT / PB_PORT environement variables
+  - Fix a streaming error with node.js 0.10.x

 #### 1.0.0

   - Using riakpbc 2.1 : dropping support for node 0.8 / dropping support for non-streams on protobuf for keys and buckets retrievals.